coding-tobi/elm-webpack/README.md

    ```
    npm run build
    ```
-2. Take a loot at the output folder "./dist"!
+2. Take a look at the output folder "./dist"!